Measurement of differential cross sections for the production of a Z boson in association with jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 The measured cross section as a function of the dijet mass is also shown in Fig.~\ref{fig:unf8}.
 The three predictions considered here agree with the measurement within the experimental uncertainties, except for a dijet mass below $\sim$50\GeV, where the predictions made with \geneva show a deficit with respect to the measurement.
 The \MGaMC at NLO generator has better agreement with the measurement in this region.
 The \MGaMC at LO generator predicts a distribution that falls more steeply for a dijet mass above $\sim$100\GeV.

-The rapidity distributions of the \PZ boson and jets are reasonably well modelled by the predictions, but the correlations between the rapidities, which have been shown by measuring multidimensional differential cross sections and distributions of rapidity differences and sums (Figs.~\ref{fig:unf12}--\ref{fig:unf16}), are not well described by the multileg ME calculation.
+The rapidity distributions of the \PZ boson and jets are reasonably well modelled by the predictions, but the correlations between the rapidities, which have been shown by measuring multidimensional differential cross sections and distributions of rapidity differences and sums (Figs.~\ref{fig:unf12}--\ref{fig:unf16}), are not well described by the multileg LO calculation.
 We have shown that the NLO multileg event generator reproduces the rapidity difference distributions well.
 The rapidity sum is also successfully described.
-For this variable the discrepancy with the ME calculation could be due to a different choice of the parton distribution functions.
-The azimuthal angles between the \PZ boson and the jet (Figs.~\ref{fig:unf17}--\ref{fig:unf19}) and between the jets (Figs.~\ref{fig:unf20}--\ref{fig:unf21}) are well defined by the predictions including the ME one.
+For this variable the discrepancy with the LO calculation could be due to a different choice of the parton distribution functions.
+The azimuthal angles between the \PZ boson and the jet (Figs.~\ref{fig:unf17}--\ref{fig:unf19}) and between the jets (Figs.~\ref{fig:unf20}--\ref{fig:unf21}) are well described by the predictions including the LO one.

 The results for the double-differential cross sections are presented in Figs.~\ref{fig:unf22}--\ref{fig:unf24} and are compared with the predictions described in Section~\ref{theory}.
 The double-differential cross sections are shown for at least one jet as a function of the leading jet \pt and $y$ (Fig.~\ref{fig:unf22}), leading jet and \PZ boson $y$ (Fig.~\ref{fig:unf23}), \PZ boson \pt and $y$ (Fig.~\ref{fig:unf24}).
 In general, all the predictions are in agreement with the data, and the NLO \MGaMC prediction provides a better description than the LO \MGaMC and \geneva predictions for double-differential cross sections in Fig.~\ref{fig:unf24}.
 In the low-$\pt$ region \geneva gives good description as expected by the resummation.